 Cons of Modular Helmets

-Now, let’s go over the cons of modular helmets.
-While modular helmets do excel in a lot of areas, they’re not perfect helmet models.
-It’s never a bad idea to get the full picture of something before you immediately go out and buy it.
+You can’t gloss over the cons when you wanna dive into the pros and cons of modular helmets.
+While modular helmets are great for a lot of reasons, they’re not perfect helmets.
+It’s never a bad idea to get the full picture of something before you go out spend a hundreds.

-In truth, there are no major disadvantages to wearing a modular helmet, but there are certainly some you should consider before buying one.
+In truth, there are no major disadvantages to wearing a modular helmet, but that doesn’t mean it’s a perfect helmet!

 The most noticeable con to motorcycle helmets is the price.
-Due to the complexity of their design, modular helmets are usually more expensive than other types of helmets by about $100 based on the average price of popular motorcycle helmets.
+Due to the complexity of their design, modular helmets are usually more expensive than other types of helmets.
+The difference is about $100 based on the average price of popular motorcycle helmets.

 It’s rare to find a modular helmet that weighs less than three pounds.